IoT

 The device is water- and dust-resistant, discreetly integrated into the bike, and difficult to remove.
 At the same time, it offers one of the most advanced feature sets on the market.

-Connected by Comodule
+Powered by Comodule

-Why is my Gurdian IoT device not functioning?
+Why isn't my Guardian IoT device working?

 Materials